 According to the manual, the HELP button is intended to improve the positioning accuracy if bright targets cannot be positioned in the eyepiece or can only be positioned poorly.
 This should be applicable especially for manual alignment.

-If nothing helps, a new calibration seems to me to be the "ultima ratio," especially since one cannot (or I cannot...) check whether the calibration is still OK.
-I have not recalibrated up to now.
+If nothing helps, a new calibration seems to me to be the "ultima ratio" for me, especially since one cannot (or I cannot...) check whether the calibration is still OK.
+I have not recalibrated my module up to now.

 StarSense relay box